Featured Gallery

 Big Screen

-Film and TV productions have certainly tapped into this ‘Hebridean feel for a number of productions including BBC TV’s Two Thousand Acres of Sky and the 2018 film The Vanishing which used a variety of locations around the Mull and Rhins of Galloway.
+Film and TV productions have certainly tapped into this ‘Hebridean feel for several productions including BBC TV’s Two Thousand Acres of Sky and the 2018 film The Vanishing which used a variety of locations around the Mull and Rhins of Galloway.
 Port Logan was used in both productions to create a remote Hebridean location.
 The Mull of Galloway lighthouse also features heavily in The Vanishing.

 The Lighthouse